What is this website about?

 • Deals and Travel hacks available to make your money go further

 I know many people travel for less, and I knew there are tricks but when I discovered how much I can save it was crazy.
 Muslims have an amazing consumer power and yet we don’t use much of these strategies.
-We stick to package deals and the conventional type savings.
+We stick to package deals and the conventional type of savings.

 What is your background?